-The “Security and Maintenance” Control Panel applet may warn you that Windows Defender is disabled and no anti-virus is protecting your system.
-If you open Windows Defender interface, it offers to Turn On protection, but the button doesn’t work.
+The “Security and Maintenance” Control Panel applet or the Action Center in Windows 10 may warn you that Windows Defender is disabled and no anti-virus is protecting your system.
+If you open the Windows Defender interface, it offers to Turn On protection, but the button doesn’t work.

-In the Services MMC, when you try to start Windows Defender Antivirus Service or Windows Defender Antivirus Network Inspection Service, you may get
+In the Services MMC, when you try to start Windows Defender Antivirus Service (now “Microsoft Defender Antivirus Service”) or Windows Defender Antivirus Network Inspection Service (“Microsoft Defender Antivirus Network Inspection Service”), you may get

 Error 577, as seen below:

 Windows could not start Windows Defender.
 Error 577: Windows cannot verify the digital signature for this file.
 A recent hardware or software change might have installed a filed that was signed incorrectly or damaged, or that might be malicious software from an unknown source.

 Sometimes, you may see a different error.

 The Windows Defender Antivirus Service service on Local Computer started and then stopped.
 Some services stop automatically if they are not in use by other services or programs.

 This problem can happen if you’ve been using a 3rd party anti-virus solution and later uninstalled it or its trial period has ended.
 Installation of a third-party anti-virus program automatically disables Windows Defender anti-virus.